GemstoneGG/Velocity-CTD/README.md

 * The `/send` supports sending users from `{SERVER_FROM}` to `{SERVER_TO}`.
 * Configurable `/showall` command that displays all users connected to a specific instance rather than flooding your chat with users connected everywhere.
+* Configurable `/velocity sudo` command to force users to execute a command on the proxy or even server level.
 * Configurable `/velocity uptime` command to view how long your proxy has been online for.
 * Implementation of configurable `/server {SERVER}` access for tab completion and command execution.